faiz-lisp/akku/README.md

 Afterwards you can run `akku install` and all projects will be downloaded and installed in `.akku/bin` and `.akku/lib`.
 Lastly you can run `source .akku/bin/activate` (in bash).
-The installed libraries and programs should now be available to you (although initially only in Chez Scheme).
+The installed libraries and programs should now be available to you, assuming you use one of these Schemes: Chez Scheme, GNU Guile (with R6RS settings), Ikarus, Mosh, Racket, Sagittarius, Vicare or Ypsilon.

 ## Building a release